asyncapi/training/VIDEO_5_SCRIPT.md

 Summing up, AsyncAPI is committed to democratic management based on two principles: horizontality in decision making and transparency in project management.
 From the beginning of the specification, AsyncAPI has relied on collective effort and group identity.
 The means are as crucial as the goal.
 Responsibilities are shared, understanding that a community can only achieve success jointly.

-For to do so, AsyncAPI has several tools that ensure transparency within the project’s open-governance management.
+For doing so, AsyncAPI has several tools that ensure transparency within the project’s open-governance management.
 Let's see how theory is put into practice:

 - **Economy**: AsyncAPI uses the Open Collective to manage its finances.
 Open Collective is a crowdfunding platform that provides tools to raise and share finances with complete transparency.
 You can consult a money source and how it is used within a project.